Klipper3d/klipper/docs/FAQ.md

 Marlin supports a few chips that Arduino does not support and in some cases it supports pins that Arduino boards do not expose.
 In these cases, Marlin chose their own pin numbering scheme.
-Klipper does not support these custom pin numbers - see the "short answer" section above for information on translating these pin numbers to their standard hardware names.
+Klipper does not support these custom pin numbers - check Marlin's fastio headers (see above) to translate these pin numbers to their standard hardware names.

 ### How do I upgrade to the latest software?